Table of Contents

 Comedies, Light and Dark

-Set during the winter holidays, these films are not all jolly, but they are mostly fun.
+Set during the winter holidays, these films don't quite fit the traditional holiday film category, are not all jolly, but are fun.

 - Bridget Jones's Diary (2001)

 It begins and ends at Christmastide with scenes that are oddly charming and delightful, although Bridget does tell carolers to bugger off.